Skip to main content

 Technical Analysis

-CVE-2025-64724 is a vulnerability classified under CWE-276 (Incorrect Default Permissions) affecting the Arduino IDE software on macOS platforms prior to version 2.3.7.
-The core issue stems from the installation process setting world-writable permissions on critical application files.
-This misconfiguration allows any local user on the system to modify or replace these sensitive files with malicious payloads.
-When another user subsequently launches the Arduino IDE, the malicious code executes with the privileges of that user, potentially leading to privilege escalation and unauthorized access to sensitive data or system resources.
-The vulnerability does not require user interaction or authentication but does require local access to the machine.
-The CVSS 4.0 base score is 4.8 (medium severity), reflecting the limited attack vector (local) and the need for low privileges to exploit, but no user interaction or authentication is needed.
-The flaw has been addressed in Arduino IDE version 2.3.7, which corrects the file permissions to prevent unauthorized modifications.
+CVE-2025-64724 is a vulnerability identified in the Arduino IDE for macOS, specifically in versions prior to 2.3.7.
+The root cause is incorrect default file permissions (CWE-276) where sensitive application components are installed with world-writable permissions.
+This misconfiguration allows any local user on the system to modify or replace legitimate application files with malicious code.
+When another user launches the Arduino IDE, the malicious code executes with that user's privileges, enabling privilege escalation and unauthorized access to sensitive data or system resources.
+The vulnerability requires local access and some privileges but does not require user interaction to exploit once the malicious files are in place.
+The CVSS 4.0 vector indicates local attack vector (AV:L), low attack complexity (AC:L), no privileges required for the attack (PR:L), no user interaction (UI:N), and low impact on confidentiality, integrity, and availability (VC:L, VI:L, VA:N).
+The flaw is addressed in Arduino IDE version 2.3.7, which corrects the file permissions to prevent unauthorized modification.
 No known exploits are reported in the wild as of the publication date.
-This vulnerability is particularly relevant in multi-user macOS environments where Arduino IDE is installed and used, such as educational institutions, shared development workstations, or maker spaces.
+This vulnerability primarily affects macOS users of Arduino IDE, which is widely used in educational, hobbyist, and professional development contexts for embedded systems and IoT projects.

 Potential Impact